Semi-Supervised Laplace Learning on Stiefel Manifolds: Sequential Subspace Method (SSM)

 \subsection{Cut-based refinement}

-In this section, we provide a detailed overview of the Kernighan-Lin (KL) algorithm and our multi-class extension.

-The Kernighan-Lin algorithm \cite{klin1970} iteratively improves a given a disjoint bipartition of $\mathcal{V}$: $(\mathcal{V}_1, \mathcal{V}_2)$ such that $\mathcal{V}_1 \cup \mathcal{V}_2 = \mathcal{V}$, by finding subsets of each partition $A \subset \mathcal{V}_1$, $B \subset \mathcal{V}_2$ and then moving the nodes in $A$ and $B$ to the opposite block.
+Here we provide a detailed overview of the Kernighan-Lin (KL) algorithm and our multi-class extension.
+The Kernighan-Lin algorithm \citep{klin1970} iteratively improves a given a disjoint bipartition of $\mathcal{V}$: $(\mathcal{V}_1, \mathcal{V}_2)$ such that $\mathcal{V}_1 \cup \mathcal{V}_2 = \mathcal{V}$, by finding subsets of each partition $A \subset \mathcal{V}_1$, $B \subset \mathcal{V}_2$ and then moving the nodes in $A$ and $B$ to the opposite block.
 More concretely, the Kernighan-Lin algorithm repeatedly finds candidate sets $A$, $B$ to be exchanged until it reaches a local optimum with respect to the cut objective.
 Notably, the algorithm has the desirable tendency to escape poor local minima to a certain extent due to the way in which the sets $A$ and $B$ are created.
-This is one of the key features of the algorithm, and is a critical advantage over gradient-based methods for partitioning refinement, such as the MBO method presented in \cite{calder20poisson}.
+This is one of the key features of the algorithm, and is a critical advantage over gradient-based methods for partitioning refinement, such as the MBO method presented in \citep{calder20poisson}.

 The gain of a vertex $v$ is defined $g(v) = \sum_{j | \ell(v_i) = \ell(v_j)}W_{ij} - \sum_{j | \ell(v_i) \neq \ell(v_j)}W_{ij}$. , i.e. the reduction in the cut cost when the vertex $v$ is moved from partition $V_1$ to partition $V_2$.
 Thus, when $g(v) > 0$ we can decrease the cut by $g(v)$ by moving $v$ to the opposite block.
 Let $g(v,w)$ denote the gain of exchanging $v$ and $w$ between $V_1$ and $V_2$.
 Analogously, if $v$ and $w$ are not adjacent, then the gain is $g(v, w) = g(v) + g(w)$.
-If $v$ and $w$ are adjacent, then $g(v, w) = g(v) + g(w) - 2\omega(v, w)$.
+If $v$ and $w$ are adjacent, then $g(v, w) = g(v) + g(w) - 2W_{vw}$.

 The KL algorithm characterizes each vertex in $G$ as having one of two states: marked or unmarked.
 At each pass of the algorithm, each node is unmarked.
 A KL pass proceeds by iteratively finding an unmarked pair $v \in \mathcal{V}_1$ and $w \in \mathcal{V}_2$ for which $g(v, w)$ is maximum (note that $g(v, w)$ is not necessarily positive), marking $v$ and $w$, and updating the gain values of each of remaining unmarked nodes (i.e. the neighbors of $v$ and $w$) assuming an exchange between $v$ and $w$.
 This procedure repeats $p= \min(|\mathcal{V}_1|, |\mathcal{V}_2|)$ times.